 Admission is $8 for adults and $15 for children 3 and up (free for 2 and under).
 Senior citizen tickets are $5.
 Annual passes are available for $65 per child 3 and up and $30 per adult.

 Saturdays and Sundays from September 21 to end of October

 Activities include an 8 acre corn maze, pumpkin painting, corn pit, pumpkin patch, and hayride.

-Admission is $8 and includes all of the above activities, plus a free pumpkin.
-Children 2 and under and teachers with an ID get in for free.
+Admission is $8 and includes all of the above activities, plus a free pumpkin per admission.
+Children 2 and under are free.
+Cash only.